HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 The group requests feedback on any specific exception handling conditions that might arise and should be communicated to requesters or responders.
 For example, conditions under which a "Match request not sufficiently specific," "Match request not authorized," "ID expired or no longer valid," "ID elements inconsistent," or other exception should be returned.

 </div>
+&emsp;&emsp;
 ### Privacy Considerations
 <div class="note-to-balloters" markdown="1">

-Realizing that applicable federal and state laws, as well as any relevant community agreements may exist and provide some guidance on this topic and the content that may be included in a match request and in the patient results or error messages returned by a responder, the authors request feedback on any additional privacy considerations that should be included in this Implementation Guide.
+Realizing that applicable federal and state laws, as well as any relevant community agreements may exist and provide some restrictions on the content that may be included in a match request and in the patient results or error messages returned by a responder, the authors request feedback on any additional privacy considerations that should be included in this Implementation Guide.

 </div>
+&emsp;&emsp;

 ### Benchmarking

 <div class="note-to-balloters" markdown="1">

-Benchmarking of patient matching has been a suggestion from stakeholders previously.
-The group requests specific suggestions related to industry-wide benchmarking of matching practices, including what stakeholders would like to see measured in such an activity and the resources such as synthesized or actual population data that may be used in the benchmarking initiative.
+Benchmarking of patient matching has been a suggestion made previously by stakeholders.
+The group requests specific suggestions related to industry-wide benchmarking of best practice matching, including what stakeholders find it relevant to measure in such an activity, how results are shared, and the resources such as synthesized or actual population data that may be used in benchmarking initiatives.

 </div>